terriko/sparklesecurity/README.md

 # sparklesecurity
 Sparkling training missions for web security.

-These are being created as part of the ChickTech Code For Good Hackathon, as an idea for more tutorials to teach about security, since it is an essential part of software development.
+These are being created as a part of the ChickTech Code For Good Hackathon.
+The idea being to teach more about security by providing tutorials, since it is an essential part of software development.

 ## Resources